November 26: Today in Royal History

 November 26, 1894 – Wedding of Nicholas II, Emperor of All Russia and Alix of Hesse and by Rhine in the Grand Church of the Winter Palace in Saint Petersburg, Russia

-It was in 1894, while the family was all gathered in Coburg for the wedding of Alix’s brother Ernst and their first cousin Victoria Melita of Edinburgh and Saxe-Coburg and Gotha, that Nicholas and Alix became engaged.
+In 1894, when the family was all gathered in Coburg for the wedding of Alix’s brother Ernst and their first cousin Victoria Melita of Edinburgh and Saxe-Coburg and Gotha, Nicholas and Alix became engaged.
 Sadly, in the fall of 1894, Nicholas’ father fell ill.
 Sensing that there was not much time left, Emperor Alexander III instructed Nicholas to send for Alix.
 Despite his ailing health, Emperor Alexander III insisted on greeting her in full uniform and gave her his blessing.
-Alexander III died just ten days later, leaving the 26-year-old Nicholas as the new Emperor of All Russia.
+Alexander III died ten days later, leaving the 26-year-old Nicholas as the new Emperor of All Russia.
 Although originally planning to marry the following spring, the wedding was quickly arranged and the couple married on November 26, 1894, in the Grand Church of the Winter Palace.

 Unofficial Royalty: Wedding of Nicholas II, Emperor of All Russia and Alix of Hesse and by Rhine